liaoliaots/nestjs-redis/docs/latest/redis.md

 ### onClientCreated

-For example, we can listen to the error event of the redis client.
+For example, we can listen to some events of the redis instance.

 ```ts
 import { Module } from '@nestjs/common';